Nancy00001234/cs61a-projects/maps/README.md

 $ python3 recommend.py -u likes_expensive -k 3 -p
 ```
 .<img src="https://user-images.githubusercontent.com/104662491/207767148-e7782f91-4d03-4095-ad4a-4c2a0d90cfd5.png" width="600" height="500" />
-The predicted rating of the closest restaurant would be displayed by placing your mouse over the corresponding region.
+The predicted rating of the closest restaurant would be displayed if you hover your mouse over the corresponding region.

 Sandwich restaurants can be filtered out specfically:
 ```